-No options were granted during the year under a non-plan based payment.
+No options were granted during the year as part of remuneration arrangement.

 Plan-Based Payment

 The Company has adopted an Employee Option Plan as well as a Performance Rights Plan in accordance with ASX Listing Rules.
 There are no cash settlement alternatives under either of these plans.
 Participation in the plans is at the Board's discretion and no individual has a contractual right to participate in the plans or receive any guaranteed benefit.